rniemeyer/knockout-classBindingProvider/README.md

 };
 ```

-In the example, the `title` binding class uses a function that is given the binding context as its only argument.
+In the example, the `title` binding class uses a function that is given the binding context and an array containing all of the binding classes listed on the element.
 The value of `this` is also set to the current data (`context.$data`) to make it easy to access its properties.
 The function needs to return the bindings that should be used for the element.
-Alternatively, you can specify a static value like in the `input` binding class where the resulting bindings can be determined now without the need for the current context.
+Alternatively, you can specify a static value like in the `input` binding class where the resulting bindings can be determined at design time, without the need for the current context.

 Then, you would use these bindings like: